 I started studying civilians, the average person that really cares about protecting themselves and their family.

-And there's no there's no mistake, this administration is absolutely failed to keep people safe.
+This administration has absolutely failed to keep people safe.

-And it's brewing and it's gonna continue to brew.
+And it's brewing and it's going to continue to brew.

 And John, when you said that these guys are smart, you're absolutely correct.

-If it's not a gun, it's gonna be something else.
+If it's not a gun, it's going to be something else.

-It's gonna be a bus, a truck, a plane.
+It's going to be a bus, a truck, a plane.

 It doesn't matter.